 60 g, 100 g, 120 g, 150 g gel and 120 g 1% gel tube with applicator cap:Store below 30 ° C.50g pressurized container: store below 30 ° C. Warning: the container is under pressure: keep away from direct sunlight, do not pierce or burn the container even after use.

 Interactions with other drugs

-Since the systemic absorption of diclofenac following topical application is very low, interactions are very unlikely.
+Since the systemic absorption of diclofenac following topical application is very low, such interactions are very unlikely.

-The low systemic absorption of topical diclofenac makes an overdose very unlikely; however side effects similar to those seen after an overdose of diclofenac tablets,can be expected just in caseVoltaren Emulgel 2%ingested (1 tube of 60 g contains the equivalent of 1.2 g of diclofenac sodium).
+The low systemic absorption of topical diclofenac makes an overdose very unlikely.
+However, side effects similar to those seen after an overdose of diclofenac tablets,may be expected if topical diclofenac is ingested (1 tube of 60g contains the equivalent of 600mg of diclofenac sodium).
 In the event of ingestion resulting in significant systemic side effects, general therapeutic measures normally taken to treat poisoning with non-steroidal anti-inflammatory drugs should be undertaken.
-Additional treatment modalities, within the short term of ingestion, should take into account clinical indications or the recommendation of the poison control center, where available.
+Additional treatment modalities, within the short term after ingestion, should take into account clinical indications or the recommendation of the poison control center, where available.

-100 g ofVoltaren Emulgelcontain 2.32 g of diclofenac diethylammonium, equivalent to 2 g of diclofenac sodium.
-Excipients with known effect: propylene glycol (50 mg / g gel) butylhydroxytoluene (0.2 mg / g gel) pungent eucalyptus perfume For the full list of excipients, see section 6.1.
+100 g ofVoltaren Emulgel 1% gelcontain 1.16 g of diclofenac diethylammonium, equivalent to 1 g of diclofenac sodium.
+Excipients with known effect: propylene glycol (50 mg / g gel) benzyl benzoate (1 mg / g gel) perfume Cream 45 For a full list of excipients, see section 6.1.